top of page

 The Slack Trilogy by Mike Brodie and Mia Justice Smith

-In April of 2024, independent publisher Latopaper released the first in a trilogy of zines celebrating the life of a young woman named Mia Justice Smith, a carefree spirit and close friend of Brodie's who died tragically young at the age of twenty four due to an overdose.
+In April of 2024, independent publisher Latopaper released the first in a trilogy of zines celebrating the life of a young woman named Mia Justice Smith, a carefree spirit and close friend of Brodie, who died tragically young at the age of twenty four due to an overdose.

 Eight months later the concluding chapter was released and like the two that went before, disappeared like smoke in the wind.